maxime-tournier/maxime-tournier.github.com/notes/cps.md

   return (prefix ++ (show counter))
 ```

-With that out of the picture, our conversion procedure becomes:
+With that out of the picture, a straightforward adaptation of the
+above conversion gives:

 ```haskell
 -- continuation-passing-style conversion (naive)